 Learn more about turning uncertainty into risk

-The government itself invests billions of dollars a year into collecting data.
-Think about the Census Bureau, which keeps track of how many people live in the U.S.
+The government invests billions of dollars a year into collecting data.
+Consider the Census Bureau, which keeps track of how many people live in the United States.

 The private sector also gathers vast amounts of data.
-Even before the advent of the Internet, gathering data was essential to running a modern business.
-Companies routinely perform test marketing, consult with focus groups, and conduct surveys before they commit to new products.
-Lots of companies thrive simply on the business of collecting and selling data.
+Before the advent of the Internet, gathering data was essential to running a modern business.
+Even today, companies routinely perform test marketing, consult with focus groups, and conduct surveys before they commit to new products.
+Many companies thrive on the business of collecting and selling data.